cdp-ucsc/doc/cdp-docs/docs/project_resources/sqlfluff.md

 | Don't put extra spaces inside of parentheses | [LT01](https://docs.sqlfluff.com/en/stable/rules.html#rule-LT01) | Yes | Yes |

-### Using the sqlfluff config in your project, please use the versions that are in the [requirements.txt](https://github.com/cdp-ucsc/dbt-pilot/blob/main/requirements.txt) e.g:
+### How to use sqlfluff config in your project
+#### please use the versions that are in the [requirements.txt](https://github.com/cdp-ucsc/dbt-pilot/blob/main/requirements.txt) e.g:

-- Install  SQLFluff
+- Install  SQLFluff <br />
-`pip install sqlfluff==1.4.5`

-- Install adapter
-`pip install dbt-snowflake==1.3.0`

-- Install templater
-`pip install sqlfluff-templater-dbt==1.4.5`
+`pip install -r requirements.txt `

-- there is a configured.sqlfluff in the root of the project.
-it follows the dbt sql style guide as closely as possible (there are some rules that are not able to be linted or fixed) `.sqlfluff, .sqlfluffignore`
+- there is a configured .sqlfluff in the root of the project, which follows the dbt sql style guide as closely as possible (there are some rules that are not able to be fixed) <br />
+`.sqlfluff, .sqlfluffignore`

 #### cli examples:
-- lint a specific file
+- lint a specific file<br />
-`sqlfluff lint models/staging/fis/test_joins.sql`
+`sqlfluff lint models/staging/setl/stg_dwh__setl_step_log.sql`

-- lint all files in a directory
+- lint all files in a directory<br />
-`sqlfluff lint models/staging/fis`
+`sqlfluff lint models/staging/setl`

-- sqlfluff fix a specific file (caution: this will make changes to your file) `sqlfluff fix models/staging/fis/test_joins.sql`
+- sqlfluff fix a specific file (caution: this will make changes to your file)<br />
+`sqlfluff fix models/staging/setl/stg_dwh__setl_step_log.sql`

-- sqlfluff fix files in specific directory (caution: this will make changes to all files) `sqlfluff fix models/staging/fis`
+- sqlfluff fix files in specific directory (caution: this will make changes to all files)<br />
+`sqlfluff fix models/staging/setl`